Malaysians With Foreign Bank Accounts – What Are the Tax Implications in Malaysia

 Permanent establishments in most of the DTAs include place of management, office, branch, factory, etc. where the main business activities are carried out.
 It is not important where the income is received.
 It can be received from any country in the world.
 If the permanent establishment is in Malaysia, the business income is considered to be derived from Malaysia.
 The concept is different between trading in overseas or trading with overseas.
 Let’s take an example of a factory based in Malaysia that exports all its products abroad.
 It is considered “trading with overseas” with its permanent establishment based in Malaysia.
 If a company set up a branch in Vietnam and that branch sells products within Vietnam then that “branch” is considered “trading in Vietnam” where the source is outside of Malaysia.
 The income of that branch is taxable in Vietnam and not in Malaysia.

 The aforementioned is just a basic explanation and only applies to business income.
 When it comes to employment income, it is different.
 If the employment is exercised in Malaysia the income may be taxable in Malaysia if it does not satisfy all the 3 conditions where most of the DTAs have provided as below:-

 - The particular employee is present in Malaysia not more than 183 days in the fiscal/calendar year

 - The payer of the employment remuneration is a non-resident of Malaysia for tax purpose

 - Remuneration is not borne by a resident or permanent establishment in Malaysia

-If any one of the above conditions are not satisfied, it could result in the employment income being taxable in Malaysia.
-If anyone has bank accounts overseas are not sure of the tax implications in Malaysia, we strongly advise you to consult a tax advisor for a clearer picture.
+If anyone of the above conditions are not satisfied, it could result in the employment income being taxable in Malaysia.
+If anyone has bank accounts overseas are not sure of the tax implications in Malaysia, we strongly advice you to consult a tax advisor for a clearer picture.